tauri-apps/tauri-docs/docs/getting-started/setup-macos.md

 ## Continue

-Now that you have set up the MacOS-specific dependencies for Tauri, continue following the [getting started guide](intro#initializing-an-app).
+Now that you have set up the MacOS-specific dependencies for Tauri, learn how to [add Tauri to your project](/docs/usage/development/integration).